pyeve/eve/docs/config.rst

 ``data_relation``               Allows to specify a referential integrity rule
                                 that the value must satisfy in order to validate.
-It is a dict with three keys:
+It is a dict with four keys:

                                 - ``resource``: the name of the resource being referenced;
                                 - ``field``: the field name in the foreign resource;